ccbogel/QualCoder/README.md

 4. Set up virtual environment and install python modules.
 The virtual environment will be in its own folder called env.
 Installing required modules takes a while.

-For example you might be in this folder, where you unzipped Qualcoder:
+For example you might be in this folder, where you unzipped QualCoder:

-yourcomputer:~Downloads/QualCoder-3.7
+yourcomputer:~Downloads/QualCoder-3.8

 ```
 python3.12 -m venv env